 Given the right approach, conversely, the energy transition can contribute to a high-quality, attractive future if it is used as a means to work on a resilient and inclusive Rotterdam in which citizens are enabled to be not only energy consumers, but also energy producers.

 The question the IABR–Atelier Rotterdam raises is about what this new urban quality is that the energy transition will allow us to achieve.
 What ecological and social added value for the city, its neighborhoods, and every individual citizen will the energy transition be able to generate?

 Against the background of the challenge of the energy transition the IABR–Atelier Rotterdam tests new methods for inclusive urban development and generates concrete spatial proposals with the intention of eventually realizing them.
 In the period between 2017 and 2020, research by design is used for different lines of action and at various scale levels.

 At the building level, the Atelier has focused on the development of new building typologies for the energy transition, the results of which were presented at IABR–2018.
 At the district level the Energy District concept is tested.
 While Test Site M4H+ highlights integral area development.

 The platform of IABR–2018 has mainly been used to present and exchange expertise and knowledge and to actively involve partners and actors (from the city and region as well as beyond) in shared knowledge development.

-We now continue to work in the "energy districts" Bospolder-Tussendijken and Rotterdam Central District.
-The final results will be presented at the IABR–2020, after which they will have to be implemented.
+We are now working on further developing the "energy district"–concept, specifically in Bospolder-Tussendijken.
+The results will be presented at the IABR–2020, after which they will have to be implemented.

 The IABR Atelier Rotterdam: Energy Transition is a collaboration between the IABR, the City of Rotterdam (Urban Planning Department and Resilient Rotterdam) and, at Test Site M4H+, also the Port of Rotterdam Authority.